 Submissions to the Incomes Register may be made:

 - Via the Palkka.fi e-service

 - Read more about the Incomes Register at the Finnish Tax Administration

 Companies must submit tax returns disclosing information for the past tax year, which is determined by the company's accounting period.
 Most companies and organisations are expected to complete a tax return without prompting.

-Precise information on tax returns for each form of corporate entity, in Finnish only, is available at
+Information on tax returns for each form of corporate entity is available at the Finnish Tax Administration

 Tax Return Submission Dates:

 Employers or comparable payors must report once a year with January being the most common reporting month.
 When wages are being reported it is the calendar year of payment that matters, not the calendar year during which the work was done.
 The same rule also applies to other types of payments.